centaur54dev/ConnDuino_EEPROM/README.md

 # ConnDuino_EEPROM
 EEPROM(I2C) library for Arduino to read/write objects, arrays, strings and fonts

+This library is used for the ConnDuino board projects.
+For more info about the board visit:  www.connduino.com

 Installation
 ------------
 To download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder to "ConnD_EEPROM".
 Place the "ConnD_EEPROM" library folder to your arduino environment "<sketch folder>/libraries" subfolder.
 You can see, and even change yours, in the IDE under the menu File>Preferences.
 You may need to create the libraries subfolder if this is your first library.
 Restart the IDE.